On this page:

 If you hold a New Zealand SCV you will be able to access HELP loans, providing you meet ALL the long-term residency requirements:

 - First began residing in Australia at least 10 years ago and at that time you were a child under the age of 18 with no spouse or de facto partner; and

 - You have been in Australia for at least:

 - a total of eight out of the past 10 years; and

 - a total of 18 months out of the last two years.

-If you do not meet all of the above criteria you are not eligible for HELP loans
+If you do not meet all of the above criteria you are not eligible for a HELP loan.

 Access to HELP will assist you with the upfront costs of study and enable you to benefit from the advantages of a tertiary education.